arommers/CPP_Modules/00/ex01/README.md

 - Definition: Private members are only accessible within the class in which they are declared.
 They are hidden from external code and provide encapsulation of the class's implementation details.

-- Access: They can be accessed and modified only by the methods of the same class.
+- Access: They can be accessed and modified only by the methods of the same class (an example would be getters and setters).

 - Purpose: They are used to store and manage the internal state of objects, maintaining data integrity and controlling how objects are manipulated